 Our clinical program uses an "infusion" model to cover certain content areas that are required for program accreditation (e.g., psychometrics, etc.).
-If you have not taken a course on a specific topic that is required by certain state licensing laws, you will need to use your syllabi as evidence that you covered that topic as part of one or more courses.
+If you have not taken a graduate course on a specific topic that is required by certain state licensing laws, you will need to use your syllabi as evidence that you covered that topic as part of one or more graduate courses.
 Thus, it is critical to keep a copy of your course syllabi for ALL graduate level classes.
-You can also download copies of brief course descriptions from the psychology website (www.psy.miami.edu), but these may not be as useful as a detailed syllabus.
+You can also download copies of brief course descriptions from the University of Miami Academic Bulletin, but these may not be as useful as a detailed syllabus.